 I ran out of toilet paper on Saturday and decided to order a pizza, opting for their large supply of free napkins over having to put on pants and go down to the store in the rain.

-I’d been drinking the night before and woke to find a twenty-dollar bill in my hand.
+That morning, I had woken to find a twenty-dollar bill in my hand.
 I wasn’t sure why I had slept with the money and was further vexed when I discovered that my wallet was missing.
 I can only assume a burglar broke in during the night and we negotiated terms.

 Whenever ordering food I instruct the delivery person to call upon arrival and I’ll meet them downstairs.
 While this means an inconvenient trip to the lobby, it avoids the potential for any interaction with my neighbor across the hall.
 He’s developed a strange interest in me of late and I fear he lingers outside my door listening.
 I once randomly looked into the peephole and saw his ear.

 Mainly though I don’t enjoy giving delivery men my exact location.
 I’ve grown supremely wary of them over the years due to their unfettered access to apartment buildings all across the city.
 They’ve been granted an enormous power but remain anonymous, a faceless bicycle army who, if they ever turn violent and organize with mailmen, would be unstoppable.

 So I ordered a large pizza with extra napkins and about an hour later received word that the food had arrived.
 When I got to the lobby the delivery man was standing outside the front door, looking cold and drenched from his journey.
 I worried for the pizza.

 As I opened the door, another resident entered with the delivery man.
 I panicked.

 “Oh good,” I said.
 “The food is here.
 My party of friends upstairs will be so pleased.
 I should call my girlfriend and let her know she doesn’t have to cook for me like she always does because she loves me.
 She is very attractive and real.”